MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 - Quality of vision at every distance, using just one pair of glasses.

-- Great for example during driving and for performing various activities throughout the day, often even simultaneously, experiencing different viewing distances.
+- Great for example while driving and for performing various activities throughout the day, often simultaneously, experiencing different viewing distances.

 - With anti-reflective treatment and transitions technology, the eyes will be protected from UV rays and harmful blue light, both indoors and outdoors.

-- To see the screen clearly at 70cm, one must raise their head too much, causing discomfort in the back of the neck.
-Therefore, it is recommended to use office lenses, to alternate with multifocal glasses.
-Office lenses, also called dynamic lenses, cannot obviously replace multifocals but will be a valid support for prolonged work in front of the PC.
+- To see the screen clearly at 70 cm, one must raise their head too much, causing discomfort in the back of the neck.
+Therefore, it is recommended to use office lenses, to alternate with the multifocal glasses.
+Office lenses, also called dynamic lenses, cannot obviously replace multifocals but will be a valid support for prolonged work in front of the computer.

-Do you ever feel like you have dry and red eyes, especially after a long day of work?
+Do you ever feel like you have dry and red eyes, especially after an intense day of work?

-Every time we blink, that is, we close our eyelids, the tear film is evenly distributed to keep our eyes well hydrated.
-However, some factors can alter this process and cause dry eyes and redness.
+Every time we blink, that is, we close our eyelids, the tear film is evenly distributed to keep our eyes well-hydrated.
+However, some factors can alter this process, leading to dry eyes and redness.

 MAIN FACTORS:

-- ELECTRONIC DEVICES: when we are in front of the PC or smartphone, we tend to significantly reduce blinking, and tears evaporate much more easily.
+- ELECTRONIC DEVICES: when we are in front of a computer or smartphone, we tend to significantly reduce blinking, and tears evaporate much more easily.
 Brightness also forces us to exert more visual effort.

-- AIR QUALITY: both in closed and open spaces, air that is too hot or too cold (perhaps windy) can lead to evaporation of tears and insufficient tearing.
+- AIR QUALITY: both indoors and outdoors, air that is too hot or too cold (perhaps windy) can cause tear evaporation and insufficient tearing.

-- CONTACT LENS ABUSE: excessive use or unsuitable lens material
+- ABUSE OF CONTACT LENSES: excessive use or unsuitable lens material.

 - MEDICATIONS AND HORMONAL CAUSES: antihistamines, immunosuppressants, antacids, etc., can alter the composition of the tear film.
 The same applies to those who are in menopause, andropause, pregnancy, etc.

-We at Mondelliani primarily recommend having a thorough eye and/or contact lens examination to determine the cause.
+We at Mondelliani recommend first of all to have a thorough eye and/or contact lens examination to determine the cause.
 For daily life, we suggest some precautions:

-- When using electronic devices, take breaks by looking away from the screen and blinking repeatedly for a few seconds, and keep the brightness low.
+- When using electronic devices, take breaks by looking away from the screen, blinking repeatedly for a few seconds, and keep the brightness low.

 - In environments with air conditioning, avoid temperatures that are too hot or too cold.
 Outdoors, use sunglasses (when possible) to reduce direct contact with gusts of wind, dust, and strong brightness from the surrounding environment.

-- For contact lens wearers, use a tear substitute as needed to moisten the eye and lenses.
+- For those who wear contact lenses, use a tear substitute as needed to moisten the eye and lenses.
 Do not exceed the hours of wear recommended by the optician/contact lens specialist.

 Why should those who use contact lenses not forget their prescription glasses?